netomacedo/application_log_challenge/README.md

 #BUILD AND GENERATE JAR FILE:  gradlew build

-#YOU CAN GET THE JAR file in /build/libs/project_name.jar
+#YOU CAN GET THE JAR FILE IN /build/libs/project_name.jar

 #TO RUN UNIT TESTS USE: gradlew test --tests com.example.logs_challenge.LogsChallengeApplicationTests

-#RUN APPLICATION USING your .json file by parameter: java -jar logs_challenge-0.0.1-SNAPSHOT.jar log.json
+#RUN APPLICATION USING YOUR PATH WHERE YOUR .JSON FILE IS: java -jar logs_challenge-0.0.1-SNAPSHOT.jar path/log.json

 #CHECK THE RESULT IN DATABASE ACCESSING THE URL: http://localhost:8080/h2-console user: sa password: password